SWG-Source/src/README.md

 # Star Wars Galaxies Source Code (C++) Repository

-This is the main server code.
-Please feel free to contribute merge/pull requests, or fork the code to create variations.
-Please keep the license and credit information intact.

-The majority of the work is thanks to Devcodex, with more fixes and optimizations provided by DarthArgus.

-# Main Branches
-* master - stable, no debug flags
-* testing - bleeding edge, works in progress, probably stable
+This is the main server code for SWGSource 1.2 as originally forked from the https://bitbucket.org/stellabellumswg/ repository.
+Please see that repository for original publication and alteration credit.

 # Works in progress
 * testing-64 - fully 64 bit version thatbuilds but doesn't run, some typedefs and things are wrong